Neuro-Symbolic AI: Igniting Cognitive Fusion

 Differentiable Logic

-Traditional logic is strict—rules are either satisfied or violated, with no in-between.
-Differentiable logic softens these boundaries, allowing symbolic rules to work seamlessly with gradient-based learning and enabling models to reason with nuance, not just absolutes.
+Traditional logic accepts only fully satisfied or violated rules, with no room for partial truths.
+Differentiable logic relaxes these boundaries, so symbolic rules can cooperate with gradient-based optimization, allowing models to reason with degrees of confidence.

 • T-Norm Fuzzy Logic: